NikSuPNU/NikSuPNU/README.md

 - **Apache Kafka:**
   Exploring real-time data streaming and message brokering.

-- **Scala:**
-  Planning to use Scala for high-performance data processing on the JVM with Spark.

 ---

 🚀 *Always exploring new ways to optimize data pipelines and build scalable, production-ready workflows.*